OpenDreamKit/OpenDreamKit/ProposalWriting.rst

 for fast distribution of tasks at the end.
 Use them early on and regularly.

-We used intensively http://appear.in for this.
+We used intensively `appear.in <http://appear.in>`_ for this.
 It can't get simpler: just share a URL (we used http://appear.in/vre-math) with your collaborators and you are up and running.
 It worked for us with chrome, safari, firefox.
 It's peer to peer, so in term of privacy it should be alright.